dotnet/runtime/src/mono/wasm/features.md

 ## ICU

 Browsers don't offer full set APIs for working with localization and so we have to bring the data and the logic as part of the application.

 If your application doesn't need to work with locatization, you can reduce download size by `<InvariantCulture>true</InvariantCulture>`.

 If your application needs to work with locatization but you don't require processing speed for processing of large texts, you can reduce download size by `<HybridGlobalization>true</HybridGlobalization>`.
 It will use browser APIs instead part of ICU database.
 This feature is still in development.

 If your application needs to work with specific subset of locales, you can create your own ICU database.
-_TODO_ HOW_TO ?
+_TODO_ HOW_TO custom ?

 ## Timezones